Agentic AI Security

 When an AI agent can decide what actions to take rather than responding to predefined commands, the security model changes.
 An attacker who manipulates an agent’s reasoning can turn the agent’s own capabilities against the organization.
 The agent becomes both the target and the weapon.

-This assessment evaluates your agentic AI deployments against these emerging threats.
-Whether you’re deploying customer service agents, code review bots, internal knowledge assistants, or multi-agent orchestrations, I help you identify vulnerabilities before attackers do and build defenses that match the security demands of autonomous systems.
+Through collaborative threat modeling, we trace attack paths through your agentic AI architecture to understand where risks exist.
+Whether you’re deploying customer service agents, code review bots, internal knowledge assistants, or multi-agent orchestrations, I help you model the attack surfaces of your systems and build defenses that match the security demands of autonomous systems.

-Prior to conducting the assessment, we’ll have an initial scoping meeting.
+Prior to the threat modeling engagement, we’ll have an initial scoping meeting.
 This session helps customize the engagement to your specific architecture, identifying the most critical threat zones and focus areas for your implementation.

 Why traditional security assessments fall short